Excellent quality and truly impressive, metamorphic William IV rosewood desk - antique

 Description

-Excellent quality and truly impressive, a metamorphic desk made of rosewood William IV, with a vertical front panel featuring upper and lower movements revealing a fitted interior with drawers and pigeon holes, sliding guides for writing that operate the concealed panel, a black leather top with tools divided into 3 sections surrounding separate wells bordered by stylish pilasters, with the base having a pair of paneled doors enclosing an adjustable-height shelf supported by tapered columns, all standing on carved legs.
+Excellent quality and truly impressive, a metamorphic desk made of rosewood William IV, with a vertical front panel featuring upper and lower movements revealing a fitted interior with drawers and pigeon holes, sliding guides for writing that operate the concealed panel, a black leather top with tools divided into 3 sections surrounding separate wells bordered by stylish pilasters, with the base having a pair of paneled doors enclosing a height-adjustable shelf supported by tapered columns, all standing on carved legs.
 This exceptional writing desk has retained its original finish, which has been refreshed in our workshops.
 All restored and ready to be placed in your home.

 Empire-style furniture dates from the late 18th to early 19th century.
 It originated during Napoleon's reign, characterized by significant similarities and references to Roman and Greek ornamentation.